 To assist graduate programs, the Graduate College has created Grad Data.

-Using DMI data, this interactive tool provides a snapshot of five key areas of graduate education and program administration: Selectivity, Satisfaction, Time to Degree, Underrepresented Minority Enrollments, and External Support.
+Using DMI and UOPB data, this interactive tool provides a snapshot of four key areas of graduate education and program administration: Selectivity, Time to Degree, Underrepresented Minority Enrollments, and External Support.

-Information in Grad Data is restricted to those with a University of Illinois NetID.
-Others can see the publically available information on the DMI website.
+Information in Grad Data is restricted to faculty and staff at the University of Illinois at Urbana-Champaign and requires a University of Illinois NetID.
+Others can see the publicly available information on the DMI website (http://dmi.illinois.edu/) and the UOPB website (http://www.pb.uillinois.edu/).

 Selectivity measures the acceptance rate of doctoral programs as the percentage of applications that are accepted for admission.